claraberendsen/chef-solo-example/README.md

 # chef-solo-example

-This repo is a dummy setup of a chef with solo and roles.
-It's purpose is to degug issues without the verbose of full recipes.
+This repo is a dummy setup of chef solo.
+It's purpose is to debug issues without the verbose of full recipes.

 ## Requirements